Desert Rose Care is extremely rewarding because of its beautiful blooms and engaging structure—keep reading for the helpful tips!

 Desert Rose Plant Propagation

-Propagating a desert rose can be done through seeds or stem cuttings, and both methods are surprisingly straightforward.
+Propagating a desert rose can be done through seeds or stem cuttings, and both methods are straightforward—but this applies only to non-hybrid varieties.

 If you’re starting with seeds, plant them in a shallow tray filled with a well-draining soil mix, lightly covering them with soil.
 Mist the surface and keep the tray in a warm, sunny spot.
 And with a little patience, seedlings will sprout in about a week, rewarding you with new life.